chatGPT and You#

 (aka Congratulations/I’m so sorry)

-this reading is primarily about the use of Large Language Models (LLMs) to write code.
+This reading is primarily about the use of Large Language Models (LLMs) to write code.
 There are many similar arguments related to the use of LLMs to write essays and reports, but that is not the focus of this reading.

 You are beginning your Data Science education at a remarkable time.
-Data Science has always been a rapidly evolving field, but even by its own standards, the changes that have taken place over the last year with the emergence of highly capable Large Language Models (LLMs) like chatGPT, Github Copilot, Llama-2, Bard, etc. are staggering.
+Data Science has always been a rapidly evolving field, but even by its own standards, the changes that have taken place over the last year with the emergence of highly capable Large Language Models (LLMs) like chatGPT, Github Copilot, Gemini, etc. are staggering.
 We are only just beginning to figure out how best to use these tools, and you are perfectly positioned to help shape that future (The “Congratulations!” in the subtitle above).

 But because we are still learning how best to integrate these tools into our lives, I have to warn you that as students, you are also in a uniquely vulnerable position (the “I’m so sorry” subtitle).
 That’s because while it is clear that LLMs are here to stay, and will inevitably play a critical role in the daily life of the practicing data scientist, there is a significant danger that overreliance on LLMs early in your education may stunt your professional development.